kevbuh/froog/README.md

 # Contributing
 Here are some basic guidelines for contributing:
-* reduce complexity
+* increase simplicity
-* increase speed
+* increase efficiency
-* reduce lines of code (currently at 584 lines of code)
+* increase functionality
-* add features
+* in that order

 more info on <a href="https://github.com/kevbuh/froog/blob/main/docs/contributing.md">contributing</a>